kaylahendrickson/garden/content/blog/2023-04-01-resources/index.markdown

 tags: ["web development", "programming"]
 ---

-## Here is a list of resources that I found useful when learning...something
+## Here is a list of resources that I found useful when learning...something!

 ### Building this website